Skip to main content

 Trigger Model

 Every node in Cerulion has an explicit trigger that determines when it runs.
-There are no implicit callback queues or racing threads.
+No implicit callback queues.
+No racing threads.
 The scheduler evaluates triggers deterministically — given the same inputs, nodes always execute in the same order.

 Trigger Types